INFORMATION ABOUT THE GILI ISLANDS

 The best places for snorkeling and swimming are along the main beach areas,

-There are a number of internet cafes on Gili Trawangan, Gili Meno and Gili air all charging approximately the same, (around Rp500 per minute) although all operate at different speeds.
-For telephone calls the best place to use is the shops called Wartel, located next to the art market on Trawangan, at the Ozzy shop on Meno, and behind Villa Karang on Gili Air.
+There are a number of internet cafes on Gili Trawangan, Gili Meno and Gili air all charging approximately the same, (around IDR 500 per minute) although all operate at different speeds.
+For telephone calls the best place to use is the shops called Wartel.
+Located next to the art market on Trawangan, at the Ozzy shop on Meno, and behind Villa Karang on Gili Air.

 Crime, safety and health